Financial-Times/go-logger/README.md

 - `WithTransactionID`, to add a transaction ID to the log entry;
 - `WithUUID`, to add a UUID to the log entry;
 - `WithTime`, to set a custom time of the logging entry (this can be used to influence Splunk log time);
-- `WithValidFlag` to mark if a message processed by an application succeeded or not.
+- `WithValidFlag` to mark if a message received by an application is valid or not.
 Invalid messages will be ignored by some of the monitoring statistics (SLAs).

 ### Actual Logging